 Citizen-Protectors: The Everyday Politics of Guns in an Age of Decline is now available from Oxford University Press.

 Using participant observation and in-depth interviews, Citizen-Protectors: The Everyday Politics of Guns in an Age of Decline examines the increasing popularity of guns as self-defense tools among Americans, especially but not exclusively among white conservative men, since the 1960s.
 Millions of Americans now hold licenses to carry guns concealed – more than at any previous point in history.
-Focusing on gun carriers of diverse socioeconomic backgrounds and questioning the simplistic categories popularly used to stereotype gun carriers, this book analyzes how gun politics are not just products of particular social contexts but that guns, and the practices associated with them, reshape social life.
+This book analyzes how gun politics are not just products of particular social contexts but that guns, and the practices associated with them, reshape social life.

 “… a timely, well-written, jargon-free, nuanced book on why millions of Americans carry guns and view themselves as models of good citizenship… Gun supporters and gun opponents will be challenged by this sophisticated work.” – CHOICE

 “In this insightful, often eye-popping study, Jennifer Carlson describes how millions of Americans have come to view carrying of concealed guns in public as a civic obligation – and to regard killing in self-defense as a moral act.
 Whether you embrace these views or find them repugnant, the study will force you to grapple with uncomfortable questions about the role of the state vs. the individual in maintaining public order.”— Kristin A. Goss, Duke University, and co-author, The Gun Debate: What Everyone Needs to Know